25 April, 2019

 Without types, we need either good documentation or knowledge about the code.
 What methods should be implemented by vehicle creation strategy?
 What fields we have in params for create method?
 VehicleFactory requires an array of creation strategies, yet once again – could a new developer pass anything there?
 Can you see where are we going with this?

 Types make our code easier to understand for others.
 We don’t need to care so much about documenting every detail of code, just to make sure someone won’t pass a mistyped variable or forgets to implement a required method.
 What’s more, we can skip some of the type checks, even unit tests that were used specifically for testing a types correctness.
 And so we had to make a tough choice…

-TypeScript or Flow?
+Convert to TypeScript or Flow?